GfSE/SpecIF-Viewer/README.md

 ## Demonstration
 The app has been installed for demonstration
-- View the [dimmer example](https://specif.de/apps/view.html#import=../examples/Dimmer.specifz) in SpecIF format,
+- View the [dimmer example](https://specif.de/apps/view#import=../examples/Dimmer.specifz) in SpecIF format,
-- View a [BPMN example](https://specif.de/apps/view.html#import=../examples/Fahrtbeginn.bpmn) in BPMN 2.0 XML format,
+- View a [BPMN example](https://specif.de/apps/view#import=../examples/Fahrtbeginn.bpmn) in BPMN 2.0 XML format,
-- View a [XLSX example](https://specif.de/apps/view.html#import=../examples/Requirements.xlsx) in XSLX format,
+- View a [XLSX example](https://specif.de/apps/view#import=../examples/Requirements.xlsx) in XSLX format,
-- View the [SpecIF Vocabulary](https://specif.de/apps/view.html#import=../examples/Vocabulary.specifz) in SpecIF format,
+- View the [SpecIF Vocabulary](https://specif.de/apps/view#import=../examples/Vocabulary.specifz) in SpecIF format,
-- Start the [viewer](https://specif.de/apps/view.html) to load your own files.
+- Start the [viewer](https://specif.de/apps/view) to load your own files.

+## Compatibility
+- Mozilla Firefox
+- Google Chromium and Chrome
+- Apple Safari
+- Opera
+- Microsoft Edge _(beware of performance issues in case of bigger models)_
+- Microsoft Internet Explorer is _not_ any more supported

 ## Installation
 For any purpose other than demonstration please install the latest [release](https://github.com/GfSE/SpecIF-Viewer/releases) on a web server of your choice.
 Just unpack the files and load 'yourPath/view.html' with a web-browser.